codesnerd/teaching-git/easy-to-follow-steps.md

    git config --global user.email "shehzaddiqbal@gmail.com"
    ```

-1. If you don't have already Sign up for an account at [github.com](https://github.com/signup).
+1. If you don't have already `Sign up` for an account at [github.com](https://github.com/signup).

    (First 4 steps are only required one time)

 1. Create a new repo on github.com simply by clicking the `New` button and giving it a unique name or visit [github.com/new](https://github.com/new).

-1. Keep your repo public and leave everything as it is.
+1. Keep your repo public and leave other options as it is.

 1. Copy http link below green `Code` button